DuyChinh/eduMapBE/src/docs/API-Exams.md

 - Search is case-insensitive and searches both name and description
 - Question population includes full question details when fetching exam by ID
 - Subject validation ensures exam integrity and proper question organization
+- **Scheduling**: Exams can be scheduled with specific start/end times and dates
+- **Unique Names**: Exam names must be unique per teacher (ownerId)
+- **Timezone Support**: All scheduling times respect the specified timezone
+- **Validation**: Comprehensive validation ensures data integrity and business rules